 Salted Caramel Pecan Blondies – Low Carb and Gluten-Free

-- For the caramel sauce, combine water, Swerve Sweetener and xylitol in a heavy saucepan over medium heat.
+- Combine water, Swerve Sweetener and xylitol in a heavy saucepan over medium heat.

 - Stir until Swerve and xylitol dissolve.
 Bring to a boil and cook without stirring 7 to 9 minutes, until mixture begins to darken in colour.
 Mixture may smoke slightly.